starfederation/datastar/site/static/md/reference/attribute_plugins.md

 <div data-signals-foo="1"></div>
 ```

-Signals are nestable using dot-notation, which can be useful for namespacing.
+Signals can be namespaced using dot-notation.

 ```html
 <div data-signals-foo.bar="1"></div>
 ```

-Note when working with nested signals that only the leaf nodes are actually signals.
-So in the example above, only `bar` is a signal, meaning that while using `$foo.bar` in an expression is possible, using `$foo` is not.
+Note when working with signal namespace that only the leaf nodes are actually signals.
+So in the example above, only `bar` is a signal, meaning that while using `$foo.bar` in an expression is possible, using `$foo` (the namespace) is not.

 The `data-signals` attribute can also be used to merge multiple signals using a set of key-value pairs, where the keys represent signal names and the values represent expressions.